lemlac/mulem/docs/reference.md

 -- result = addContext() -- Error: $a and $b aren't defined.
 ```

+The contextual variable prefix makes it clear that anything with `$` is a contextual variables that's shared with functions in the *same scope.* `$` by itself is just one specific variable which gets set by the return value of a *pipeline* expression.

 Optional contextual parameters use `opt T`.
-This will wrap it in an option type `T?`.
+This will wrap it in an option type `T?` if it doesn't exit or match the type.

 ```
 isThereX() =